 The Audit Authority shall perform its tasks in accordance with Article 48 and 49 of Regulation (EU) No [draft ETC regulation].
-In accordance with Article 48 of Regulation (EU) [draft Interreg regulation], the Audit Authority shall be assisted by a Group of Auditors composed of a representative from each Member State and third country participating in the Programme.
-With regard to the Faroe Islands and Greenland, a special agreement shall be set up.
+In accordance with Article 48 of Regulation (EU) [draft Interreg regulation], the Audit Authority shall be assisted by a Group of Auditors composed of a representative from each Member State and, where applicable, third country participating in the Programme.